oscarpulido55/aef-data-model/README.md

 # Analytics Engineering Framework - Data Model
 [Analytics engineers](https://www.getdbt.com/what-is-analytics-engineering) transform, test, deploy, and document data using software engineering principles, providing clean datasets that empower end users to independently answer their own questions.

-This repository is a key component of a robust analytics environment, establishing a well-structured system to manage your data models, schemas, Dataplex lakes and zones, and data definition language (DDL) statements.
+This opininated Data Model management repository is a key component of a robust analytics environment, establishing a well-structured system to manage your data models, schemas, Dataplex lakes and zones, and data definition language (DDL) statements.
 It leverages Dataform to seamlessly integrate these elements, supporting lakehouse, data lake, and data mesh architectures.

 ### Key Features & Concepts
-This repository is your central hub for streamlined data management, governance, and collaboration.
+This repository is your central hub for streamlined data model definition, governance, and collaboration.
 Here's what it offers:

 - **Data Modeling and Schema Management:** Create and maintain robust data models and schemas to ensure data integrity and consistency across your pipelines.
 - **Dataplex Integration:** Seamlessly organize and govern your data lake and warehouse environments using Google Cloud Dataplex's powerful features: